versionpress/versionpress/docs/Plugin-Support.md

 ### `actions.yml` format

-An example from the core WordPress descriptor:
+An example from describing the core WordPress actions:

 ```yaml
 post: